Chouffy/home_assistant_libratone_zipp/README.md

 ## Limitations / Known bugs

 * Major:
-    * Only one speaker is supported - this needs this [upstream module issue](https://github.com/Chouffy/python_libratone_zipp/issues/1) to be fixed
     * On Bluetooth and when the music is playing, you only get "Play" button, not Pause.
 * Minor:
     * After a restart of Home Assistant, the integration can be in an "unknown" state before the 1st music is played